-- No pre-existing We will not refuse to cover the treatment of a condition you had before you enrolled in this Plan solely because you had the condition before you enrolled. - Minimum essential coverage (MEC) Coverage under this plan qualifies as minimum essential coverage (MEC) and satisfies the Patient Protection and Affordable Care Act's (ACA) individual shared responsibility requirement.
-Please visit the Internal Revenue Service (IRS) website at www.irs.gov/uac/ Questions-and-Answers-on-the-Individual-Shared-Responsibility-Provision for more information on the individual requirement for MEC. - Minimum value standard Our health coverage meets the minimum value standard of 60% established by the ACA.
+We will not refuse to cover the treatment of a condition you had before you enrolled in this Plan solely because you had the condition before you enrolled.

+Coverage under this plan qualifies as minimum essential coverage (MEC) and satisfies the Patient Protection and Affordable Care Act's (ACA) individual shared responsibility requirement.
+Please visit the Internal Revenue Service (IRS) website at www.irs.gov/uac/Questions-and-Answers-onthe-Individual-Shared-Responsibility-Provision for more information on the individual requirement for MEC.

+Our health coverage meets the minimum value standard of 60% established by the ACA.
 This means that we provide benefits to cover at least 60% of the total allowed costs of essential health benefits.
-The 60% standard is an actuarial value; your specific out-ofpocket costs are determined as explained in this brochure.
+The 60% standard is an actuarial value; your specific out-of-pocket costs are determined as explained in this brochure.